 Passion Will Keep You Going

 I’ve loved writing ever since I was younger whether it was short stories or poems.
-I took a lot of writing classes throughout school and I honestly never thought about making it into a career until I started taking my blog seriously.
-As I said in the beginning, blogging isn’t as easy as it looks, therefore, it’s important to make sure you TRULY want to take this journey before you leap into it.
+I took a lot of writing classes throughout school and never thought about making it into a career until I started taking my blog seriously.
+As I said in the beginning, blogging isn’t as easy as it looks, therefore, it’s important to make sure you truly want to take this journey before you leap into it.

 Nothing Will Be Perfect

 - Don’t have a cluttered website or design.
-Keep things simple and clean!
+Keep things simple

-- Start your email list!
+- Start your email list

 Batching Content is Key

-Another important lesson I’ve learned since becoming a blogger is creating your content in batches is key to staying consistent and becoming less overwhelmed.
-When you batch your content, you set a specific day to focus solely on creating and brainstorming different ideas you have in mind.
-Ever since I started doing this, not only have I been able to remain consistent with posting weekly, I also am less stressed since I don’t have to worry about creating every day.
+Another lesson I’ve learned is batch creating is key to staying consistent and becoming less overwhelmed.
+When you batch your content, you set a specific day to focus solely on creating and brainstorming ideas.
+Ever since I started doing this, not only have I been able to remain consistent with posting, I’m also less stressed since I don’t have to worry about creating every day.

 Networking is Important

 Another benefit of networking is you may run into more opportunities that wouldn’t have been possible!
-You never know where certain connections will take you on your journey.
+You never know where certain connections will take you.

-Yes, There’s Room for YOU
+There’s Room for YOU

 There’s enough room for everyone to win, including myself!
 Before I decided to launch my blog, I was hesitant because I saw a lot of people starting their journey and felt like there was no point for me to waste my time.
 Why would anyone want to read my blog?
 How will people find me in this over-saturated niche?

 Yes, there are a lot of bloggers, but that has nothing to do with you.
 Everyone’s journey is unique and we all have something to share with the world.
-No one has the same stories, experiences, or talents like you.
+No one has the same stories, experiences, or talents as you.
 The way you deliver information to your audience will be different than others.
 It’s possible to stand out from the crowd and build your brand when you focus on remaining authentic!

 As I continue on this journey, I know I’ll learn more and be able to help others avoid some mistakes I’ve bumped into along the way.
-Although it can get frustrating at times, I enjoy what I do and creating content for others is something that brings me joy.
+Although it can get frustrating at times, I enjoy what I do, and creating content for others is something that brings me joy.
 Don’t give up!